jmp243/PITS_dashboard/README.md

 # PITS_dashboard
-attempt to build a pits dashboard using quarto and posit cloud connect
+attempt to build a pits dashboard using quarto and posit cloud connect.
+Posit cloud maxes out on free account.
+R shiny app created using pits attempts dashboard script.